“…Vondiziano proved himself a soloist of distinction…He is a knowledgeable man and a gifted lyricist….an aristocrat among guitarists.”

 After intermission, we were treated to three [of Paul's ] original [movements] inspired by….three poems by contemporary Greek poets… The work carried with it a dream or trance-like quality, putting one in mind of works by Leos Janacek but wholly original in structure and temperament.
 We can only hope that transcriptions of this trio of works will find it’s way to a publisher soon.

 The program included other favorites works of Sor and Moreno-Torroba, leaving the audience still hungry for more after a most generous program…………..Paul continued to display the kind of energy he brought to the stage in greeting well-wishers. …….We can now only look forward to another occasion when Paul is brought to the stage for our pleasure.”

-Tom Roach, President, Classic Guitar Society of Michigan, in Guitar Notes, Nov.
-2006. in review of an Oct.15 recital in* Northville (Detroit area).
+-Tom Roach, President, Classic Guitar Society of Michigan, in Guitar Notes, in review of a recital in Northville (Detroit area).

 “I STILL get positive comments about your performance here, so I hope to bring you back after a one-year break.”

 -Derek Emerson, Coordinator , “Great Performance Series”, Hope College.

 “..Paul Vondiziano has contributed substantially to musical life in Cyprus.”